-Although this is fairly normal given that their servers are most likely to be based in the US, the response rate from Asia as indicated by the results from the Japan server were a little disturbing.
+Although this is fairly normal given that their servers are most likely to be based in the US, the response rate from some areas were a little disturbing.
 Not entirely unexpected though.
 This is also partially due to the selection of server location – so choose yours widely!

 3. Editor Is Simple And Easy To Use

-To build the pages you want, all you must do it to drag objects from the tool bar on the left of the screen and drop them into the page area at the location you want.
+To build the pages you want, all you must do is to drag objects from the toolbar on the left of the screen and drop them into the page area at the location you want.
 There are many things you can add, from plain text boxes all the way to complex product listing blocks.

 Given the simplicity of the layout and ease of use, I would say that it would be hard not to be able to use the Weebly editor to build regular sites.
 This makes it a great choice for absolute beginners to website building.